 Fall Bucket List for Kids: Fall Events in Los Angeles

 The way the boys in blue are playing, they should (knock wood!) finish the season with the best record in baseball, so Angelenos are in for some October baseball action!

-Reyes Adobe Days in Agoura Hills is a fall favorite, and we’re so happy it’s back this year on October 2 (mark your calendars!).
+Reyes Adobe Days in Agoura Hills is a fall favorite, taking place this year on October 7 - 9 (mark your calendars!).